Great-Uncle Al was a creative man. A resourceful non-conformist.

-For example, Al worked for a time as a pharmacist during the Great Depression.
+For example, Al worked for a time as a pharmacist in my hometown of St. Louis during the Great Depression.
 Creativity, in this case, included spinning a fictional tale about his educational background—he never attended college and I’m not sure he even completed high school—and a tragic fire in the hall of records at his fabricated alma mater.
-It wasn’t a dangerous job for Al, but I shudder to think of the risks taken, unknowingly, by his customers.
+This wasn’t a dangerous job for Al, but I shudder to think of the risks taken, unknowingly, by his customers.

-I hadn’t thought about Al for a long time, but while traveling by car from the edge of the continent to the middle for the holidays, I found myself reminiscing about the stories my dad and his siblings used to tell during gatherings of the clan.
+I hadn’t thought about Al for a long time, but while traveling by car from the edge of the continent to the middle for the holidays, I found myself reminiscing about the stories my dad and his siblings used to tell during gatherings of our clan.

 I think it was the pole-sitters.

 Some other birds of prey will hover and soar, taking a proactive approach to grocery shopping.
 But unless they’re quite hungry red-tailed hawks use a wait-and-see strategy.
 They have keen vision so a telephone pole provides an excellent vantage point to watch for the movement of small mammals below, and standing uses fewer calories than flying.

 Al’s days as a pole-sitter were brief, and I doubt he set any records.
 From what I can tell, he was a man of action and a distinctly social animal.
-Not a sitter by nature… unless you count a barstool.
+Not a sitter by nature… unless you count a bar-stool.
 Besides, flagpole-sitting was a short-lived craze.

-For people, anyway.
-Next time you’re out for a drive, stop texting long enough to scan the telephone wires along the side of the road and you’ll see it’s still as popular as ever among red-tailed hawks, who tend to be a bit less gregarious and a lot more patient than Uncle Al. Besides, hawks aren’t songbirds.
-They have too much dignity, and the cars speed by too quickly, for a chorus of Brother, Can You Spare a Dime.
+Next time you’re out for a drive, stop texting long enough to scan the telephone wires along the side of the road and you’ll see pole-sitting is still popular as ever among red-tailed hawks, who tend to be a bit less gregarious and a lot more patient than Uncle Al. They’re also less prone to break into song than some of their songbird cousins.